polistat/content-2022/methodology.md

 where <Math inline>{"`D`"}</Math> is the poll’s predicted Democratic vote share and <Math inline>{"`R`"}</Math> is the poll’s predicted Republican vote share.

-Using the previously assigned weights for each poll (see Averaging Polls section), we take a weighted average of all of the polls' estimates for the percentage of uncomitted voters.
+Using the previously assigned weights for each poll (see Averaging Polls section), we take a weighted average of all of the polls' estimates for the percentage of uncommitted voters.
 The average uncommitted voter percentage <Math inline>{"`A`"}</Math> is:

 <Center>
   <Math>{"`A = frac{sum w_i*U_i}{sum w_i}`"}</Math>
 </Center>

 We calculate VIBE using a logarithmic function to standardize the data as <Math inline>{"`A`"}</Math> was heavily skewed to the right.
-The variance in our model due to the percentage of uncomitted voters for each state is:
+The variance in our model due to the percentage of uncommitted voters for each state is:

 <Center>
   <Math>{"`text(VIBE)=(2ln(A))^2`"}</Math>